Ágnes Valkai

-Ágnes Valkai (born 27 February 1981) is a Hungarian female water polo player.
+Ágnes Valkai (born 27 February 1981) is a Hungarian water polo player.
 She was a member of the Hungary women's national water polo team, playing as a driver.
 She was a part of the Hungary team that claimed the gold medal at the 2005 FINA World Championship in Montreal, Quebec, Canada.
 She was also a part of the team at the 2004 Summer Olympics and 2008 Summer Olympics.
-On club level she played for Olympiacos in Greece and for Roma in Italy.
+On the club level, she played for Olympiacos in Greece and for Roma in Italy.

 She is the younger sister of water polo player Erzsébet Valkai.